ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ## API

-To write a wrapper you create an object with the following methods:
+To write a runtime you create an object with the following methods:

-wrap(accessor, fn):
+### wrap(accessor, fn)

 This is called around attribute expressions.
-Generally this will be a straight mapping to a computed or equivalent in your library.

-insert(parentNode, multi, accessor):

-This handles content expressions (expressions between the tags).
-Multi indicates whether there is only a single expression or multiple expressions/tags between the parent tags which can allow for optimization.
-This method typically works much more like a hyperscript function with a big switch statment to handle different data types.

-assign(obj1, obj2):

-This is used in a few places and for spreads.
-Use the approach of choice to merge object properties.
+Call fn with the resolved value.

+### wrapContent(accessor, fn)

+This called around content expressions.
+Call fn with the resolved value.

 ## Work in Progress